SEBK4C/OpenDoctor-Spec/Benchmarking datasets (Acquiring-MIMIC).md

 # Benchmarking Datasets: MIMIC Database Access

 ## Overview
-This document outlines the process and requirements for acquiring access to the MIMIC (Medical Information Mart for Intensive Care) database for benchmarking medical AI models.
+This document outlines the process and requirements for acquiring access to the MIMIC (Medical Information Mart for Intensive Care) database, which will be used to validate and benchmark Open Doctor's AI models.
+This validation process is crucial for ensuring the accuracy and reliability of our medical AI system.

+## Purpose
+The MIMIC database will be used to:
+- Validate the accuracy of Open Doctor's medical AI models
+- Ensure consistent and reliable medical advice
+- Benchmark performance across different medical specialties
+- Develop comprehensive testing scenarios
+- Create standardized evaluation metrics

 ## Resources
 - [PhysioNet](https://physionet.org)